hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/recipes/pydidas_processing.rst

 toolbar entry (marked in orange in the image above).
 The workflow is comprised of individual plugins which each perform a single task, like frame loading, azimuthal integration, background correction, peak fitting.
-The workflow can branch
+The workflow can branch downward in an unlimited number of nodes (subject to processing resources).